UsuriousCactus8/ComputeStats/README.txt

 This is because users shouldn't have access the raw code, and should be more inuitive.
 This could be expanded to include a file browser in more complex systems.

-Using try and catch incase the user enters the wrong filepath.
+Used try and catch incase the user enters the wrong filepath.

 Line count increments each time the loop runs, as it will run "while txt file has another line".